 journal Kritika: Explorations

 His research focuses on the problem of religious freedom in the Russian Empire and the role of religious institutions and personnel in tsarist imperial governance.
 He has published articles in Social History, Slavic Review, Nationalities Papers, Kritika, Comparative Studies in Society and History, Russian Review, Ab Imperio, Cahiers du Monde russe, Journal of Modern History.
 His first book, At the Margins of Orthodoxy, was published with Cornell University Press in 2002, and a book of his essays in Russian translation appeared in 2012 as Православие, инославие, иноверие: Очерки по истории религиозного разнообразия Российской Империи (Новое литературное обозрение).
-In 2014 he completed The Tsar's Foreign Faiths: Toleration and the Fate of Religious Freedom in Imperial Russia (Oxford University Press), the culminationof some sixteen years of research and writing.
-In the near term he plans to continue exploration of religious history in the Russian Empire by focusing on the Armenian Church and writing a broad, synthetic history of religion in Russia from 1650 to the present.
-After that, he plans to engage with the history of the forest in Russia as terrain, symbol, and resource.
-Thereafter we will probably retire and then die.
+In 2014 he completed The Tsar's Foreign Faiths: Toleration and the Fate of Religious Freedom in Imperial Russia (Oxford University Press), the culmination of some sixteen years of research and writing.
+Future projects include a study of the Armenian Church, a broad, synthetic history of religion in Russia from 1650 to the present, and a study of thr forest in Russia as terrain, symbol, and resource.
+Thereafter we will probably retire and later die.